 - Your baby’s skin is pink and dry.

-- Your baby’s skin is red and raw or broken, and may bleed.
+- Your baby’s skin is red, raw, broken or bleeding.

-- The rash covers a large area, and may have a bright red border or be worse in the creases and folds.
+- The rash covers a large area.
+It may have a bright red border or be worse in the creases and folds.

-- Change your baby’s diaper frequently: every two hours while they’re awake, and at least once during the night.
+- Change your baby’s diaper frequently.
+How much is enough?
+Baby should be changed every two hours while they’re awake, and at least once during the night.
 This will help keep the skin under and around the diaper clean and dry, which is how diaper rash gets better.
-This also prevents it from happening again in the future!
+This also prevents it from happening again in the future.

-- Consider letting your baby spend some time without a diaper on, or put the diaper on loosely.
+- Bare bottom time.
+Consider letting your baby spend some time without a diaper on, or put the diaper on loosely.
 Exposure to air will help the rash heal.

 - Avoid using diaper wipes while there is a rash.
 Instead, use warm water and a mild soap, and then pat (don’t rub) the area dry.

 - If there’s a rash around the anus, you can use Vaseline or other over-the-counter ointments to help.
 Be sure to wash your baby’s skin before applying it.
-Even though they used to be quite popular, I do not recommend using powders or corn starch because your baby could inhale those.
+And even though they used to be quite popular, I do not recommend using powders or cornstarch because your baby can inhale those.